gander-social/gander-social-atproto/README.md

 ## Security disclosures

-If you discover any security issues, please send an email to security@gndr.app.
+If you discover any security issues, please send an email to security@bsky.app.
 The email is automatically CCed to the entire team, and we'll respond promptly.
 See [SECURITY.md](https://github.com/bluesky-social/atproto/blob/main/SECURITY.md) for more info.

 ## License